 Step Five: How to Thicken Potato Soup

 When it comes to creamy vegan potato soup, you don’t have to worry about adding thickeners like flour or cornstarch.
-Potatoes come with its own natural thickening starch.
+Potatoes come with their own natural thickening starch.
 In fact, you can even buy potato starch to thicken other soups!

 Use a potato masher to mash up some of the potatoes, creating a thick, creamy base, but leaving some of the potato texture.
 This is important because the potato texture adds so much to the experience of enjoying potato soup.

 Give the soup a taste and add salt and pepper to fit your taste preferences.
 Allow the soup to cool for 5–10 minutes before serving.

 To store potato soup, transfer any leftovers to a sealable container and refrigerate.
 It will keep in the fridge for up to 5 days when stored properly.
 To freeze, store in a freezer-friendly container.
 It will keep in the freezer for up to 2 months.

 Potato Soup Toppings

-There’s nothing better on a creamy comfort food soup than some tasty toppings.
-Here are some of my favorites for the best vegan potato soup:
+Here are some of my favorite toppings for the best vegan potato soup:

 - Use the croutons from my Vegan Broccoli Soup

 Vegan Soup Recipes

-Sure, you love this vegan loaded potato soup.
-But doesn’t it leave you itching for more!
-No worries, I’ve got you covered.
-For more soup recipes, including creamy vegan soup, be sure to give these a try:
+This vegan loaded potato soup is so good!
+Now here’s even more soup recipes, including creamy vegan soup, be sure to give these a try: